seadowg/cv/cv.md

 * Global courier company operating in 50+ countries rewriting mobile apps to overcome quality and maintainability problems
 * Worked mainly with Java, Swift and C# (APIs)
-* Lead a team building first Android and then iOS apps to replace exisiting ones
+* Lead a team building first Android and then iOS apps to replace existing ones
 * Helped client team design and develop new APIs
-* Assisted client with assesing and then utilizing technology to implement real time driver tracking in-app
+* Assisted client with assessing and then utilizing technology to implement real time driver tracking in-app

 ##### 1 hour food delivery app

-* One of Britian's largest super markets building out a 1 hour delivery service
+* One of Britain's largest super markets building out a 1 hour delivery service
 * Worked mainly with Kotlin, Swift, Go, Postgres and Python
 * Taught both Pivotal and client engineers Android while building out Android app to complement existing iOS app
 * Mentored client technical and product team leaders throughout their transition from Pivotal to their own office